“first-class technical skills and a strong insight into what a court is likely to do and not do.”

 James is recommended by Chamber & Partners for Personal Injury and Industrial Disease, and by The Legal 500 for Personal Injury.

 James’s 2018 application for silk was successful and he will be appointed QC in March 2019.

 James is approved to work on the NHS Resolution panel to handle all types of high value/catastrophic clinical negligence claims.
 He is instructed by panel firms Capsticks, DAC Beachcroft, Hempsons and Weightmans on a regular basis to handle claims exceeding £1M in value.
 He is also standing counsel for the NHS in the metal-on-metal hip litigation.
 In 2018 James acted for the NHS in the first application for committal for contempt of court against a litigant who fraudulently exaggerated a claim arising out of clinical negligence, securing a penalty of 12 weeks’ imprisonment and attracting the interest of the national press.

 “An excellent technical lawyer, who cross-examines to very good effect, and who has the ability to advise definitively on complex claims.”
 Chambers & Partners 2014

-Other disease claims: including VWF, HAVS and WBVS (whole body vibration syndrome); currently instructed to defend a cluster of WBVS claims brought by drivers of straddle carriers at dock premises.
+Other disease claims: including VWF, HAVS and WBVS (whole body vibration syndrome).

 Uninsured driver claims (RTA insurer, Article 75 and MIB Agreements); successful recovery actions under s151(8).